 This Company Is Saving The Environment One Ugly Produce At A Time

 There are many questions circulating through my head when I think of produce.
 “Is it organic?”
 “Is it GMO?”
 “How long is it’s shelf life?”
 “What’s it’s zodiac sign?”
-All being completely reasonable questions, but the biggest concern whether you shop organic or without much deliberation should maybe shift more to how much food is actually wasted on a fairly regular basis.
+All being completely reasonable questions, but the biggest concern of shopping organic or without much deliberation should maybe shift more to how much food is actually wasted on a fairly regular basis.
 Oddly enough, this question has never really crossed my mind.